Homotopy, homology, and persistent homology using closure spaces: Homotopy in closure spaces

 \section{Homotopy in closure spaces}

 In this section we define various homotopy theories for closure spaces using different intervals together with either the product or the inductive product.
-We will study the relationships between respective homotopy relations.
-These homotopy theories restrict to the full subcategories of closure spaces, $\cat{Top}$, $\qdcl$, $\suqdcl$ where they have been previously studied under different names.
+We will study the relationships between these theories.
+We will observe that these homotopy theories restrict to the full subcategories of closure spaces, $\cat{Top}$, $\qdcl$, $\suqdcl$ where some of them have been previously studied under different names.

-Recall that the category of sets, $\cat{Set}$, together with the cartesian product and the one point set $*$ forms a symmetric monoidal category.
-In addition, there is a functor $U: \cat{Cl} \to \cat{Set}$ that forgets the closure.
-Also, the terminal object in $\cat{Cl}$ is the one point set $*$ with its unique closure.